DamianMehers/AlexaSmartHomeDemo/README.md

 The result is a smart home skill that lets you turn off your computer monitor using your Amazon Echo.

-Once the live-coding session is uploaded I'll link to it from here.
+Once the live-coding session is [here](https://youtu.be/ajzGjIXPg54)

 <img src="images/overview.png">